-LearnDash offers shortcodes and Gutenburg blocks that allow you to insert its content on your pages.
-For example, you can create a page that lists all the courses on your site using the [ld_cour se_list] shortcode.
+LearnDash offers shortcodes and Gutenburg blocks that allow you to insert its content into your pages.
+For example, you can create a page that lists all the courses on your site using the [ld_course_list] shortcode.

 You can translate pages that include LearnDash blocks or shortcodes in two ways:

-- Using WPML’s advanced translation editor.
-It is worth noting that the shortcodes won’t show on the translation editor screen.
+- Using WPML’s Advanced Translation Editor.
+Note that the shortcodes won’t show on the translation editor screen.
 WPML automatically copies the shortcode to the secondary language page.
 We recommend this method to translate pages.

 - Duplicating and manually translating the page.

 LearnDash allows you to send email notifications to the website admin and the user when a user completes a quiz.
-Currently, WPML supports sending email notifications in the site’s default language only.
+Currently, you can only send email notifications in the site’s default language.